as5906/HypoxiaMOA-HUVEC/Figure8/README.md

-# 🧬 Figure 8 – Integration of HIF1A ChIP-seq with MOA-seq Dynamics and Motif Enrichment
+# 🧬 Integration of HIF1A ChIP-seq with MOA-seq Dynamics and Motif Enrichment

 This pipeline supports the analysis underlying Figure 8, which investigates HIF1A occupancy across MOA-seq-defined dynamic peaks, separating gain and loss regions and comparing HIF1A motif enrichment across clusters and timepoints.